 Psychotherapy is covered under most insurance plans.
 However, there are good reasons why paying for psychotherapy “from your own pocket” could make sense, for instance:

 Other reasons could be certain circumstances in life that in general afford a higher level of discretion.
 As a self-payer you can be sure that only you and your therapist know about your treatment as no information is submitted to your insurance company.
 Only in case of emergency (serious harm to yourself or harm to others) information about your treatment would be disclosed.

 I do not bill the German statutory health insurances directly.
-Nevertheless, there is a possibility of having your fees reimbursed by your public insurer - if you can prove that you were not able to find a licensed statutory psychotherapist who can offer you a psychotherapeutic treatment (not just a first session or trial sessions) within a reasonable period of time (mostly 6 weeks) and whose office is situated within easy reach (so called “Kostenerstattungsverfahren”/ cost transfer).
+Nevertheless, there is a possibility of having your fees at least partially reimbursed by your public insurer - if you can prove that you were not able to find a licensed statutory psychotherapist who can offer you a psychotherapeutic treatment (not just a first session or trial sessions) within a reasonable period of time (mostly 6 weeks) and whose office is situated within easy reach (so called “Kostenerstattungsverfahren”/ cost transfer).

 Due to new insurance regulations in April 2017 it has become very difficult (but not impossible!) to get reimbursements from public insurers.
 As German health insurers are legally obliged to secure the adequate care of their clients you can still apply for psychotherapy through “Kostenerstattung”.

 It is very important that you contact your public insurer and ask for details before scheduling an appointment with me as there is a specific "choreography" regarding

 "Kostenerstattung".
 Expect a negative reaction - most insurers ask their employees to cut back "Kostenerstattung"/ cost transfer.
 If you have any questions please feel free to contact me and I